 We have had chicken nugget bouquets, cosmetic bouquets, and even durian bouquets in the past

-In the midst of the coronavirus disease, which is now officially called COVID-19, people around the world are following in the footsteps of a Filipino content creator, Rigel Thomas, who is believed to be the inventor of the first anti-coronavirus bouquet.
+In the midst of the coronavirus disease in 2020, people around the world were following in the footsteps of a Filipino content creator, Rigel Thomas, who is believed to be the inventor of the first anti-coronavirus bouquet.

 Thomas' bouquet comes with anti-bacterial soaps, alcohol sprays, three-ply facial masks, and an N95 mask

 According to Cebu Daily News, Thomas related that he made the bouquet for fun, spending merely PHP600 (about RM49) to make one.

 "I read from news reports about the first confirmed case of the COVID-19 in the country, where the patient was said to have also visited Cebu's (airport)," said Thomas.

 "I thought of the idea because I could not imagine what Valentine's Day would be like if we have a virus outbreak here.
 This is the reason why I thought of the anti-coronavirus bouquet that includes rubbing alcohol, face masks, and soap bars."